From two Cluetrain authors,

 But we need to remember that delivering mass media is the least of the Net’s powers.

-It is therefore not time to lean back and consume the content created by Fools and Marauders as if our work were done.
+It is therefore not time to lean back and consume the oh-so-tasty junk food created by Fools and Marauders as if our work were done.
 It is time to breathe in the fire of the Net and transform every institution that would play us for a patsy.

 We come to you from the years of the Web’s beginning.
 We have grown old together on the Internet.
 Time is short.